Christmas and New Year Breaks

 3 nights from 24th December 2018

 Price from £1400 for two people sharing a double room or £700 in a single.
-To include Christmas Day lunch, various celebratory tipples, Boxing Day lunch and all entertainment as outlined in the programme and more besides.
+In addition to the usual dinner, bed and breakfast this includes Christmas Day lunch, various celebratory tipples, Boxing Day lunch and all entertainment as outlined in the programme and more besides.

 Our programme starts on Christmas Eve with a warm welcome and afternoon tea including a selection of home-made scones and shortbread.
 The evening kicks off with a Champagne reception followed by a superb, four-course dinner, specially prepared by our celebrated chef, Mark Easton, and his team.